-The Graduate Studies Committee considers the overall strength of an application rather than focusing on fixed requirements.
-We consider all available material to help us judge whether a student is prepared for and capable of successful work on the graduate level.
+The graduate committee considers the overall strength of an application rather than focusing on fixed requirements.
+The committee reads and evaluates all completed applications.
+We consider all available material to help us judge whether a student is prepared for and capable of successful work on the graduate level and we stress the importance of a solid personal statement that is specific and focused as well as a writing sample that demonstrates strong intellectual and interpretive capabilities, facility with literary research, and excellent writing skills.

-In addition to satisfying all admission requirements of the JMU College of Graduate and Outreach Programs, applicants must meet the requirements of the English Department, which include the following:
+In addition to satisfying all admission requirements of the JMU graduate school, applicants must meet the requirements of the English department, which include the following:

-- a minimum overall GPA of 3.0 and a minimum GPA of 3.5 in English courses is recommended - satisfactory scores on the general portion of the Graduate Record Examination General Test (GRE) - at least 15 credit hours in upper-division English courses showing some breadth of study are recommended.
-The Committee may favorably acknowledge more diverse backgrounds (such as a concentration in creative writing, an English minor, or another major in the humanities), but may specify provisions for admittance (such as additional prerequisite undergraduate courses), to assure that the student is adequately prepared for graduate seminars. - a writing sample that demonstrates sufficient research, interpretive, and writing skills - a personal statement that clearly identifies that an applicant's interest and goals make him or her a good match for JMU's Graduate Program in English.
+a minimum overall GPA of 3.0 and a minimum GPA of 3.5 in English courses is recommended.

+- satisfactory scores on the verbal and writing portions of the Graduate Record Examination General Test (GRE).
+While we have not established minimum scores, recent applicants and matriculated students have scored between 550-800 (verbal) and 4.5-6.0 (writing). - at least 15 credit hours in upper-division English courses showing some breadth of study are recommended.
+The Committee may favorably acknowledge more diverse backgrounds (such as a concentration in creative writing, an English minor, or another major in the humanities), but may specify provisions for admittance (such as additional prerequisite undergraduate courses), to assure that the student is adequately prepared for graduate seminars. - a writing sample that demonstrates strong intellectual and interpretive capabilities, facility with literary research, and excellent writing skills. - a personal statement that details the applicant's specific research interests, academic training, goals for graduate study, and career aspirations, as well as the applicant's reasons for applying to the JMU Department of English graduate program.
+We recommend that applicants seek guidance on how to write effective personal statements from faculty at their home institutions.